processone/ejabberd/CONTAINER.md

 This document explains how to use the `ejabberd` container image available in [ghcr.io/processone/ejabberd](https://github.com/processone/ejabberd/pkgs/container/ejabberd), built using the files in `.github/container/`.
+This image is based in Alpine 3.17, includes Erlang/OTP 25.3 and Elixir 1.14.4.

 Alternatively, there is also the `ecs` container image available in [docker.io/ejabberd/ecs](https://hub.docker.com/r/ejabberd/ecs/),